jiipeezz/Router-cfg-automation/thesis.md

 Anyway, now with the program, configuration speed itself is not a problem anymore.
 Some more checks could be made inside the program though.
 Currently, it checks if there are three parameters provided or whether all the needed files exists within the same directory.
 Even if the credentials are wrong or network settings are misconfigured, the program helps to point out the problem.
 Still, currently the parameters are not checked.
 The provided parameters could be verified to match desired criteria.

-What would be even better, to get rid of parameters.
+Taking it even further, it could be a good idea to get rid of parameters.
 A list of possible hardware models could be made.
 For each model, a unique feature should be found and based on that the program would choose the correct model from the list.
 There could also be a list of router configuration files in numeric order.
 The program could then read the first line of the list, configure the respective router and remove the first line from the list, so the list would be empty after configuring the last router.

+Also, currently when something is transferred to a router by sftp, the program verifies the transfer by checking whether the file exists in the router.
+Downside is, it doesn’t indicate whether it was succesfully transferred.
+Integrity of the transferred file should be checked.
+This could be accomplished by comparing md5 sums of the origin and destination.

 - - -

+# 7 Conclusion

+Manual configuration method, at least in this particular case is slow and inefficient.
+Fortunately, better methods exist.
+Web scraping and SSH configuration were explained in more details, because they were easily applicable to this particular case.
+Automated configuration over SSH was chosen as used method in this thesis due to its reliability compared to Web scraping techniques.

+This thesis produced a configuration tool written in Python3 that first establishes a connection between a configuring system and a router, after which it executes functions that make the actual configuration.
+When the configuration part is done, it updates customer’s excel file with desired information.
+The configuration tool makes different checks to verify the success of configuration.
+Future development part of the thesis proposes improvements on the configuration tool.

+Results of comparison between automated and manual configuration were introduced in chapter 5.
+The results clearly indicate how much more efficient the automated method is compared to manual configuration.
+The Python tool’s financial value is also made very clear by examples.

-# 7 References
+# 8 References

 Advantech B+B. (read 27.10.2017).
 SmartFlex LTE & LAN Router (Spectre V3 LTE – ERT).
 	Retrieved from  http://advantech-bb.com/new-products/Products/Cellular-Wireless/cellular-routers/smartflex-lte-lan-router-spectre-v3-lte-ert/